Hannes Tiedemann

-Hannes Tiedemann (c.
-1833 – January 22, 1908) was an American banker who became president and co-founder of Union Banking & Savings Co. of Cleveland, Ohio, after immigrating to the United States from Germany.
+Hannes Tiedemann (April 13, 1832 – January 19, 1908) was an American banker who became president and co-founder of Union Banking & Savings Co. of Cleveland, Ohio, after immigrating to the United States from the Kingdom of Prussia.

 Tiedemann is most known for his commission of the historic Franklin Castle (aka "Hannes Tiedemann House" or "Tiedemann House") in 1881.
 The property has been notoriously catalogued as one of the top fifty most haunted houses in America, and one of the most haunted sites in Ohio.

 Early years

-Tiedemann, was born in Prussia, and emigrated from Germany to New York in 1848 with his family – his mother, Wiebka (also spelled Wiebeka), his brothers, Claus and Ludwig, and his sisters, Catharina, Rebecca Eliese, and Lowiese.
-His father had died in 1846.
+Tiedemann was born in Prussia to Hans Tiedemann and Wiebka (also spelled Wiebeka) Mohr.
+After his father died in 1846, Hannes emigrated to New York in 1848 with his mother, his brothers, Claus and Ludwig, and his sisters, Catharina, Rebecca Eliese, and Lowiese.

 Businesses

-By about 1850, Tiedemann worked as an apprentice to a barrel maker, which relocated him to Royalton, Ohio.
-He moved to Cleveland around 1855 and worked as a clerk for Babcock & Hurd, a wholesale grocer, and resided at Bennett Forest City House, a rooming house at Cleveland's Public Square.
+By 1850, Tiedemann worked as an apprentice to a barrel maker in Parma, Ohio.
+He moved to Cleveland in 1854 and worked as a clerk for Babcock, Hurd & Co., a wholesale grocer, and resided at Bennett Forest City House, a rooming house at Cleveland's Public Square.
 In 1864, Tiedemann was a wholesale grocer in the firm of Weidemann & Tiedemann, having begun the business with John Christian Weiderman.
 In 1871, Tiedemann sold out his interests in Weideman & Tiedemann, though he retained business offices within its building.
 In 1883, Tiedemann founded and was Vice-President of Savings & Trust Co., newly permitted at that time by Ohio state law to form as a trust company.
 In January 1907, he retired from United Savings and Banking Co. of Cleveland, where he had become president, following his involvement in many Cleveland area banks.

 Personal life

-In 1862, Tiedemann married Luisa (also referred to as Louise or Louisa) Höck (also spelled Hook or Hoeck).
+In 1862, Tiedemann married Luisa (also referred to as Louise or Louisa) Höck (also spelled Hook or Hoeck), and they had several children together.

-After losing his wife, Luisa, in 1895 to liver failure, Tiedemann remarried.
-His second wife was named Henrietta.
-This subsequent marriage led to rumors regarding Luisa's purported cause of death.
-Tiedemann's second marriage ended in divorce after one year.
+Luisa died in 1895 to liver failure, leaving Tiedemann a widower.
+He remarried in 1896 to a woman named Henriette, and the two remained married until Tiedemann's death.

-Tiedemann died on January 22, 1908, following a massive stroke he suffered while on a walk in a park, though it has been claimed that he died due to complications relating to Arterial Sclerosis.
+On January 19, 1908, Tiedemann died of arteriosclerosis at his home on Lakewood Avenue.
+Surviving him were his wife, Henriette, and his many grandchildren.
+Despite this, urban legends state that Tiedemann died following a massive stroke suffered during a walk in a park, and that he outlived all his family members, leaving no one to inherit his wealth.